 A comprehensive review of the Dairy Industry Restructuring Act 2001 (DIRA) and its impact on the dairy industry was announced in December 2017.
 Find out about the review.

 - Stages of the review

 We've released information about the decisions and changes to the DIRA that the review and public consultation generated.

 The Dairy Industry Restructuring Act 2001 (DIRA) promotes the efficient operation of New Zealand dairy markets.

 The DIRA is a significant driver of the dairy industry's performance.
-When the DIRA was introduced in 2001, it transformed the dairy industry through the creation of Fonterra.
+When the DIRA was introduced in 2001, it transformed the dairy industry by enabling the creation of Fonterra.
 A lot has changed since then.
 In 2015/16 the Commerce Commission reviewed the state of competition in the dairy industry.
-This review builds on that analysis as we now take a more strategic focus and look at the effectiveness and impact of the DIRA across a range of areas.
-This will include incentives or disincentives it might create for the dairy industry to transition to:
+This review was built on that analysis by taking a more strategic focus and look at the effectiveness and impact of the DIRA across a range of areas.
+This includes incentives or disincentives the DIRA creates for the dairy industry to transition to:

 - higher-value dairy production and dairy processing that global consumers seek for a premium

 - more sustainable environmental practices on and off-farm.

 - Download the terms of reference for the DIRA review [PDF, 138 KB]